Nithya Raman: Los Angeles City Council

-Election
+2020 election

-Raman declared her candidacy for the Los Angeles City Council in 2019, citing the issue of homelessness as being central to her decision to run.
-Raman's candidacy was largely fueled by grassroots volunteers, whom she claims knocked on more than 70,000 doors before the March primary.
-Ground Game LA, which formed following former Green Party-endorsed candidate Jessica Salans' defeat by Mitch O'Farrell in the 13th district in 2017, was credited with helping her campaign win.
+In 2019, Raman declared her candidacy for Los Angeles City Council's 4th District against incumbent council member David Ryu.
+Raman's candidacy was fueled by a "volunteer army" of grassroots canvassers who knocked over 83,000 doors.
+Most canvassers from Ground Game LA, which formed after the 2017 defeat of Green Party-endorsed candidate Jessica Salans by Mitch O'Farrell in the 13th District, and from Los Angeles Democratic Socialists of America (DSA-LA).

 Raman's platform included proposed reforms to Los Angeles' housing and homelessness policy, "a new approach to public safety," and a climate change plan that she claims will get Los Angeles to carbon neutrality by 2030.
 She has signed the Participatory Budget Pledge, an initiative put forward by Black Lives Matter LA which expresses a commitment to "holding a participatory budgeting process each budget cycle I hold elected office."
+The Los Angeles Police Protective League (LAPPL) police union strongly opposed Raman and spent over $200,000 in support of Ryu.

-In the March 3, 2020 primary, Raman faced incumbent David Ryu and screenwriter Sarah Kate Levy.
-Ryu received 32,298 votes (44.4%), Raman received 31,502 votes (40.8%), and Sarah Kate Levy received 10,860 votes (14.1%).
-Because no candidate received over fifty percent of the vote, Raman and Ryu advanced to the runoff election, scheduled for November 3, 2020.
+In the March 2020 primary, Raman faced incumbent David Ryu and screenwriter Sarah Kate Levy.
+Ryu received 32,298 votes (44.4%), Raman 31,502 votes (40.8%), and Levy 10,860 votes (14.1%).
+Raman and Ryu advanced to the November 2020 runoff election, in which Raman won 70,317 votes (52.9%) and Ryu 62,682 votes (47.1%).

-In the November 2020 runoff election, Raman defeated Ryu by a 52.87% to 47.13% margin.
-She will serve a four-year term as member of the City Council.
 Raman's victory was described as a "political earthquake" by the Los Angeles Times.

-Re-election
+Raman's victory over Ryu was the first time in 17 years that a challenger defeated an incumbent Los Angeles city councilmember, and the most votes of any winning city councilor in history, representing a progressive challenge to City Hall.

+2024 re-election

+In 2024, Raman was challenged by Ethan Weaver, a Deputy City Attorney who received support from local landlords, business groups, and police and firefighter unions.

+In January, centrist LA megadonors formed Thrive LA PAC, which announced a seven-figure campaign to unseat Raman.
+The Los Angeles Police Protective League (LAPPL) again strongly opposed Raman.
+In March, Raman accepted an endorsement from Democrats for Israel Los Angeles (DFI-LA).
+In response, Los Angeles Democratic Socialists of America (DSA-LA) formally censured Raman, but maintained its endorsement of her reelection campaign.

-In 2024, Raman was challenged by Ethan Weaver, a Deputy City Attorney who received support from local landlords, business groups, and police and firefighter unions, and Levon Baronian.
-She won the election in the primary in March 2024, skipping a November runoff by winning 50.6% of the vote outright, versus 38.6% for Weaver, her nearest opponent.
+Raman won the election in the primary in March 2024, skipping a November runoff by winning 50.6% of the vote outright, against 38.6% for Weaver, her nearest opponent.